 There is likely only a thin line between a life sentence and life without parole for a 43-year-old convicted killer, but it was the last straw for Oklahoma County District Attorney David Prater.

+DA says judge ignores lawPrater said he is usually reluctant to criticize judges, but Watson has consistently refused to follow the law.
+He cited another case where Watson disregarded a jury verdict and several instances where he refused to allow prosecutors to introduce evidence or reject would-be jurors as allowed by law.
 Prater said Watson's decision Tuesday undermines the community's faith in the justice system because he has positioned himself — not a jury — as the ultimate arbiter of what constitutes justice in Oklahoma County.

 NewsOK.com has disabled the comments for this article.

 District Judge Kenneth Watson changed the sentence of Billy Earl Parker from life without parole to life in prison on Tuesday.